syncfusion-content/xamarin-docs/Xamarin/SfRotator/populating-data.md

 ## Setting ItemTemplate

-ItemTemplate property of Rotator control is used to customize the contents of rotator items.
+ItemTemplate property of SfRotator control is used to customize the contents of Rotator items.

 {% highlight xaml %}